jhalvorson/halvorson-react/README.md

 - Blog
 	- Single Blog

-The site uses React, WordPress Rest API OAuth 1, React Router, React Motion, React Body Class, Classnames and was bootstrapped with `create-react-app`.
+The site uses React, WP-API, React Router, React Motion, React Body Class, Classnames and was bootstrapped with `create-react-app`.

 ##Plugins in use